aim42/aim42.org-site/_pages/contact.md

 the free portal for software architecture and documentation, together with its international companion [arc42.org](http://arc42.org).

-More recentl I founded [aim42](http://aim42.org), the „Architecture Improvement Method“ (aim42.org).
+In 2014 I founded [aim42](http://aim42.org), the „Architecture Improvement Method“ (aim42.org).

-I' founding member of [iSAQB](https://isaqb.org), currently in the position of working group lead for the CPSA-Foundation Level.
-I successfully trained literally thousands of developers in softare architecture topics.
+I'm founding member of [iSAQB](https://isaqb.org), currently in the position of working group lead for the CPSA-Foundation Level.
+I successfully trained literally thousands of developers in software architecture topics.

 Together with my wife Uli and our awesome kids we live in beautiful Cologne.